decent-chat/decent/docs/api.md

 <a name='user-gone'></a>
 ## user/gone

-Sent to all clients when a user is deleted, or also when they are deauthorized, if the server [requires authorization](#authorization).
+Sent to all clients when a user is deleted, or when a user is deauthorized, if the server [requires authorization](#authorization).
 Passed data is in the format `{ userID }`.

 <a name='user-online'></a>
 ## user/online